-The Oura Ring is one that's been spotted on the digits of royalty and Hollywood A-Listers, and in total contrast to putting tracking on the wrist, Oura does it from the finger.
+The Oura Ring has been spotted on the digits of royalty and Hollywood A-Listers, but in total contrast to standard wearables, Oura tracks everything from the finger.

 But how does this smart ring shape up in terms of what it can track and compares to the Fitbit wearable family?
 We've compared the two wearable platforms to find out which one might be a better fit for you.

 - Compare: Oura Ring 3 review | Fitbit Versa 4 review | Fitbit Sense 2 review | Fitbit Inspire 3 review

 We think it's fair to say that these two trackers couldn't look more different.
 One sits on your wrist, the other sits on your finger.
 Fitbit does also offer the ability to wear its Inspire 3 fitness tracker elsewhere on your body thanks to an additional Midnight Zen clip accessory.
 Mainly though, it's designed to be worn in one place.